What is a leasehold?

 If you've asked for an 'oral decision' then you'll have to attend a hearing.
 This is public and you'll have to present your case (you can have a representative if you wish, eg, a family member, friend or even a lawyer).

 You'll also be asked questions and the tribunal will then make its decision.
 You'll receive the outcome of this within six weeks.

-You have 28 days from an original decision date to make a request for the First-Tier Tribunal (FTT) to set aside a decision and re-evaluate it.
+You have 28 days from an original decision date to make a request for the First-Tier Tribunal (Property Chamber – Residential Property), or FTT, to set aside a decision and re-evaluate it.

-This is your opportunity to send further relevant documentation to the FTT or make another relevant person available at the hearing.
+This is your opportunity to send further relevant documentation to the FTT or make another representative available at the next hearing.